corrode/corrode.github.io/content/blog/ugly/index.md

 }
 ```

-Don't worry about the ugly function signature for now.
+Don't worry about the ugly function signature for now; we get back to that in second.
 In fact, it is a tell-tale sign that we're still not quite done yet.

-**In Rust, code that is "stringy-typed," usually is a sign of a missing abstraction.**
+**In Rust, code that feels "stringy-typed" is usually a sign of a missing abstraction.**

 In our case, the `Result<Option<(String, String)>>` type indicates that we are trying to parse a line that may or may not contain a key-value pair, and that parsing can fail.
 That is a good start for thinking about our missing abstraction.